Publication of the OptiMA clinical trial in eClinicalMedicine concerning the most severely malnourished children

 Renaud Becquet – renaud.becquet@u-bordeaux.fr

-=> Access to the eClinicalMedicine publication
+=> Access to eClinicalMedicine publication